Learning a musical instrument is an exciting endeavor. Whether

 and advanced levels.

-School in Yonkers, N.Y.
-I have found that patience, humor, and a willingness to impart my passion for music has been
+in Yonkers, N.Y.
+During my years there I found that patience, humor, and a willingness to impart my passion for music were

-30 years, touring the U.S., Europe, and Japan, as well as performing at such New York Venues as The Blue Note, Village Vanguard,
+jazz musician, touring the U.S., Europe, and Japan, as well as performing at such New York Venues as The Blue Note, Village

 Vanguard, The Village Gate, and Alice Tully Hall.

 In order to get the most out of your lessons there are a few points that I would like to touch on.
 I am sure

 that most have heard the old joke about how to get to Carnegie Hall.
 Well as corny as it sounds, it is true –

 practice is the key to learning!
 A regular practice routine is essential and provides the student with a solid foundation.

 At the beginning level I recommend 20 minutes a day, while intermediate students should practice for at least an hour.